Tennessee Titans vs. New York Jets NFL Week 4 Odds, Plays and Insights for October 3, 2021

 - Tennessee's games this year have gone over the total in one out of three opportunities (33.3%).

-- When Tennessee puts up more than 23.3 points, it is 2-0 against the spread and 2-0 overall.
+- Tennessee is 2-0 against the spread and 2-0 overall this season when the team scores more than 23.3 points.

-- In games that Tennessee churns out more than 328.3 yards, the team is 2-0 against the spread and 2-0 overall.
+- When Tennessee piles up over 328.3 yards, the team is 2-0 against the spread and 2-0 overall.

-- The Titans have turned the ball over seven times this season, five more turnovers than the Jets have forced (2).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tennessee's matchup with the Jets.